Lalit Thapa

-Lalit Thapa is an Indian professional footballer who plays as a goalkeeper for I-League side Gokulam Kerala.
+Lalit Thapa is an Indian football coach and former professional footballer who is the current goalkeeping coach of the I-League side Mohammedan SC.

 Club career

 Thapa joined Churchill Brothers in 2010.
 Thapa was critical in Churchill Brothers 2013-14 season, especially in a game against S.C.
 Goa and the 3-1 win in the Federation's final also against Goa.